 - Cathy Price, Wellcome Trust Centre for Neuroimaging, UCL

 Available PhD research projects

-I am keen to hear from potential PhD students interested in the neural basis of semantic memory, language and verbal working memory, and who wish to undertake neuropsychological, neuroimaging and/or TMS studies.
+I am keen to hear from potential PhD students interested in the neural basis of semantic cognition, memory-guided cognition or cognitive control, and who wish to undertake neuroimaging and/or TMS studies.